 Trident's Business Affairs team has a comprehensive "360 degree" understanding of the publishing business, its nuances, twists, and turns, and now the evolving e-book business.
 Sara has worked as in-house counsel at major book publishers and a nationally distributed magazine.
-Associate directors Lauren Carnali and Amanda Hartman have years of experience working on the publishing side of the business.
+Associate director Amanda Hartman and Stuart Waterman have years of experience working on the publishing side of the business.

 Robert Gottlieb, chairman of Trident Media Group, and Dan Strone, CEO, say, "Trident has made a significant investment in our Business Affairs Department.
 To do otherwise would be to shortchange our clients.
 When we take on new clients, we unfortunately have to tell the authors that their existing publishing contracts are restrictive and do not cover many important business terms."